DakeQQ/STFT-ISTFT-ONNX/README.md

 from pydub import AudioSegment import torch

+test_audio = './audio_file.mp3' # Specify the path to your audio file.

 # Configuration Parameters
 MAX_SIGNAL_LENGTH = 1024        # Maximum number of frames for audio length after STFT.
 Use larger values for long audio inputs (e.g., 4096).
 INPUT_AUDIO_LENGTH = 5120       # Length of the audio input signal (in samples) for static axis export.
 Should be a multiple of NFFT.